CorcoranEd/overlord-boilerplate/README.md

 * image minifying
 * static file watch

-it's aim is purely to act as a simple starting point for web projects.
+It's aim is purely to act as a simple starting point for web projects.

 ## Usage

-as a prerequisite it's assumed you have installed [node.js](http://nodejs.org).
+As a prerequisite it's assumed you have installed [node.js](http://nodejs.org).
+To start using the boilerplate you need to run the following terminal commands.

 1. clone the repo